Qarik-Group/concourse-tutorial/docs/basics/pipeline-jobs.md

-# Actual pipeline - passing resources between jobs
+# Actual Pipeline - Passing Resources Between Jobs

 Finally, it is time to make an actual pipeline - one job passing results to another job upon success.